Biologically-plausible backpropagation through arbitrary timespans via local neuromodulators: Results

-where $\mu$ represents average activity of neurons.
-This approximation assumes stationarity in neuron activity and uncorrelatedness of such activity with the weight, as explained in derivations leading up to Eq.~\ref{eqn:WH_nMDGL} and Eq.~\ref{eqn:mu_filter} (Methods in Appendix~\ref{scn:methods}).
-In our simulations, we treat $\mu$ as a hyperparameter and explain how this is tuned in Appendix~\ref{scn:sim_details}.
-This approximation enables the filter taps (Eq.~\ref{eq_ModProp}) to be \textit{time-invariant}, a property likely required for biological plausibility.
+where $\mu$ represents the average activity of neurons in a ReLU network.
+This approximation assumes stationarity in neuron activity and uncorrelatedness of such activity with a small subset of synaptic weights, as explained in derivations leading up to Appendix Eq.~\ref{eqn:WH_nMDGL} and Eq.~\ref{eqn:mu_filter} (Methods in Appendix~\ref{scn:methods}).
+While neuronal activity and synaptic weights are not necessarily uncorrelated, considering that a single neuron may have thousands of synaptic partners, the activity of the neuron or its time derivative is typically weakly correlated to any one synaptic weight.
+This also indicates that such approximation might work better for large networks with many neurons and synaptic partners for each neuron, as is the case for biological neural networks.
+We take advantage of this phenomenon in our model and ignore these weak correlations.
+This approximation enables the filter taps (Eq.~\ref{eq_ModProp}) to be \textbf{time-invariant}, a property likely required for biological plausibility.
 We also define $S$, the arbitrary number of credit propagation steps, and it will become clear later that this corresponds to the number of modulatory filter taps.
 With this, the estimated gradient becomes: